Top 41 Best Chess Movies Of All Time

 Average

-Written and helmed for the screen by Claudia Florio, La Regina Degli Scacchi is an engaging psychological drama that tells the story of Maria Adele; a 17-year-old chess prodigy who is tormented by terrible nightmares.
+Directed and written by Claudia Florio, La Regina Degli Scacchi is a compelling psychological drama centered on Maria Adele, a 17-year-old chess prodigy plagued by haunting nightmares.

 37